After ten months and an incredible journey around much of Australia’s coast the time has come to say goodbye to Winifred my much loved Winnebago.

 // Remember to cancel any insurance and roadside assistance plans.

-We were fortunate enough to find our Winifred a lovely new owner down in Adelaide, leaving us time to enjoy a week in the Whitsundays before our visa expired.
+We I was fortunate enough to find Winifred a lovely new owner down in Adelaide, leaving me time to enjoy a week in the Whitsundays before my visa expired.

-Selling a vehicle abroad can be a nightmare but we hope these helpful tips will enable you to secure a swift sale at the price you want.
+Selling a vehicle abroad can be tricky, however I hope these helpful tips will enable you to secure a swift sale at the price you want.

-Share your vehicle selling advice with us below.
+Share your vehicle selling advice with me below.